octo-cli/octo-cli/docs/README.md

 ## Formatting output

+See [Formatting Output](docs/format.md) for a more detailed description.

 By default, octo-cli outputs formatted json results with line-breaks and indenting.

 You can modify the output with the `--format`, `--output-each` and `--raw-output` flags.